-The Company has an occipation towards gratuity, a unfunded defined benefit retirement plan covering all employees.
+The Company has an obligation towards gratuity, a unfunded defined benefit retirement plan covering all employees.
 The plan provides for lump sum payment to vested employees at retirement or at death while in employment or on termination of the employment of an amount equivalent to 15 days salary, as applicable, payable for each completed year of service.
 Vesting occurs upon completion of five years of service.
-The Company accounts for the liability for gratuity benefits spatially in the future based on an actuarial valuation of the present value of the defined benefit obligation was carried out off for the year replacement 20, 2023 by an independent actuary.
+The Company accounts for the liability for gratuity benefits payable in the future based on an actuarial valuation.

+The most recent actuarial valuation of the present value of the defined benefit obligation was carried out for the year ended September 30, 2023 by an independent actuary.
 The present value of the defined benefit obligation, and the related current service cost and past service cost, were measured using the projected unit credit method.